-This event is made possible with donations and public funds from the Bronx Council on the Arts through the New York State Council on the Arts and Humanities New York.
-The Bronx Museum of the Arts, and Andrew Freedman Home.
+Past conferences were made possible with donations and public funds from the Bronx Council on the Arts through the New York State Council on the Arts and Humanities New York, and Citizens Committee for New York City.
+In-kind support is provided by The Bronx Museum of the Arts and The Andrew Freedman Home.

-Additional support has been provided by AALBC.com, The Center for Black Literature, WideVision Photography, Word Up Bookstore
+Additional support has been provided by community partners AALBC.com, BxArts Factory, Bronx Book Fair, Bronx Cultural Collective, The Center for Black Literature, En Foco, The Laundromat Project, The Roew, WideVision Photography, and Word Up Bookstore.